Chester Cup Preview, Tips, Runners & Trends (May Meeting)

 • 2021: Winner in 10 (11,2,8) [16 Runners]

-The courses that have produced the most winners of the Chester Cup are Newmarket (Rowley), Aintree and Ripon, there has been a total number of 3 winners from each of those courses.
+The courses that have produced the most winners of the Chester Cup are Newmarket (Rowley), Aintree and Ripon; there have been a total of 3 winners from each of those courses.

-The race is open to both sexes with the Male runners having produced a total of 20 winners from a total of 317 runners whilst the Female runners have produced 0 winners from a total of 12 runners.
+The race is open to both sexes, with the Male runners having produced a total of 20 winners from a total of 313 runners, whilst the Female runners have produced 0 winners from a total of 14 runners.

-Looking over the past renewals, these are the stallions whose offspring have produced multiple winners of the Chester Cup:
+Looking over the past renewals, there is only one stallion whose offspring have produced multiple winners of the Chester Cup; that stallion Galileo, has produced 2 winners (2021,2016).

 These are the stallions whose offspring have not produced a winner of the Chester Cup despite multiple attempts: